 Birds, Wildlife, and Mountaineers

-My wife and I recently took a trip to Switzerland.
-In the town of Murren we had incredible views of some of the highest mountains in Europe.
-I was scanning the scene with the 20×60’s and stopped to study the top of the Eiger.
+In the town of Murren, Switzerland, I had incredible views of some of the highest mountains in Europe.
+I was scanning the scene with the 20x60s and stopped to study the top of the Eiger.
 Then I noticed some tiny little movement.
 After studying the view for a while I realized I was witnessing some hikers making it to the top.
 I was able to perceive their victory arms in the air and the colors of their jackets.
 Undoubtedly I was witnessing an achievement for them as mountaineers, but this was also an achievement for me and my 20×60’s.

 From where I was sitting in Murren to where the hikers were standing on the Eiger is 5.8 miles laterally and 1.5 miles up (Murren’s altitude is 5,400 ft and the Eiger’s is 13,000 feet).
 The hypotenuse of that triangle yields the crow-fly distance between my binos and the hikers which was six miles.
 Six miles!
 And I was able to resolve a human figure at that distance.
 That is incredible.

 The binoculars really came to life on a recent trip to the Maasai Mara Game Reserve in Kenya.
 I will post more about the trip later, but in the interim here is an image capture through the binoculars with my iPhone 7.